mcyc/InsightAtlas/docs/project_plan.md

 **Goal:** Allow users to mark CTs as “canvassed” during a local session.

 #### Subphases:
-1. Enable marking of CTs via click or control
+1. [ ] Enable marking of CTs via click or toggle
-2. Track canvassed CTs using `st.session_state`
+2. [ ] Track canvassed CTs using `st.session_state`
-3. Visually update map to reflect canvassed status
+3. [ ] Visually update map to reflect canvassed status
-4. Allow reset or undo
+4. [ ] Allow reset or undo
-5. Export canvassed CT list for offline use
+5. [ ] Export canvassed CT list for offline use

 ---